Tell Penobscot County: No Jail Expansion!

 Penobscot County Commissioners

-We, the signers of this petition, believe the expansion of the jail is unnecessary and counterintuitive in solving the crises we are seeing in Penobscot County, including poverty, mental health crises, homelessness, and drug overdose deaths.
+We, the signers of this petition, believe the expansion of the jail is unnecessary - and that it will do nothing to solve the problems of Penobscot County, including poverty, mental health crises, homelessness, and drug overdose deaths.

-Instead, we insist that Penobscot County invest in solutions, including supportive housing, expanded mental health and crisis stabilization services, bail reform, diversion and restorative justice.
+Instead, we insist that Penobscot County invest in solutions, including:

 To: